2. General Employee Pension Plan

-(c) Any Employee who has entered or enters the armed forces of the United States shall be presumed to be on a leave of absence, regardless of the length of such service, and such leave of absence shall not be considered as a break in continuity of service or a termination of employment, provided the individual returns to the employ of the City within ninety (90) days of the date on which the individual shall have the right to release from military service or from the hospital in the event of service-caused disability, without intervening employment elsewhere.
+(c) Any Employee who has entered or enters the armed forces of the United States shall be presumed to be on a leave of absence, regardless of the length of such service, and such leave of absence shall not be considered as a break in continuity of service or a Termination of Employment, provided the individual returns to the employ of the City within ninety (90) days (or such other length of time required by applicable law) of the date on which the individual shall have the right to release from military service or from the hospital in the event of service-caused disability, without intervening employment elsewhere.

-(1) The City shall deliver to the Board in writing such information from the City's records with respect to Employees and their Compensation as the Board may require in order to determine the identity and interests of the Participants, and otherwise to perform its duties hereunder.
+(1) Obligations to the City.
+The City shall deliver to the Board in writing such information from the City's records with respect to Employees and their Compensation as the Board may require in order to determine the identity and interests of the Participants, and otherwise to perform its duties hereunder.

-(2) Any information given by the City to the Board pursuant to subsection (B) of this Section shall, for all purposes of this Chapter, be binding on all parties in interest; provided that whenever any Employee proves to the satisfaction of the City that such Employee’s period of employment with the City or such Employee’s Compensation as so given is incorrect, the City shall correct such information and so advise the Board.
+(2) Information provided by the City.
+Any information given by the City to the Board pursuant to subsection (B) of this Section shall, for all purposes of this Chapter, be binding on all parties in interest; provided that whenever any Employee proves to the satisfaction of the City that such Employee’s period of employment with the City or such Employee’s Compensation as so given is incorrect, the City shall correct such information and so advise the Board.

-(3) The determination of the Board as to the identity of the respective Participants and as to their respective interests shall be binding upon the City and Trustee, all employees, all Participants and all Beneficiaries.
+(3) Determination of the Board.
+The determination of the Board as to the identity of the respective Participants and as to their respective interests shall be binding upon the City and Trustee, all Employees, all Participants and all Beneficiaries.

-(1) Determination of Contribution by the City.
-On and after January 6, 1986, each pay period the City shall contribute to the credit of each Full Participant's account, ten and one-quarter percent (10.25%) of each Full Participant's Compensation for that pay period; provided that during any period in which the City is required to make contributions on behalf of Participants under the Federal Insurance Contributions Act or the Social Security Act, the contribution to this Plan for each Participant shall be offset by the amount of the old age survivors and disability insurance (“OASDI”) portion of the Social Security taxes paid by the City for such Participant.
+(1) Determination of contribution by the City.
+On and after January 6, 1986, each pay period the City shall contribute to the credit of each Full Participant's account, ten and one-quarter percent (10.25%) of each Full Participant's Compensation for that pay period; provided that during any period in which the City is required to make contributions on behalf of Participants under the Federal Insurance Contributions Act or the Social Security Act, the contribution to this Plan for each Participant shall be offset by the amount of the OASDI portion of the Social Security taxes paid by the City for such Participant.
 This offset shall not exceed the City contribution.